Baker Bowl: The Baker Wall

-Name
+1923 Baker Bowl naming

-The proper name of the original ballpark was "Philadelphia Ball Park" while the rebuilt structure from 1895 was "National League Park."
+The proper name of the original ballpark was Philadelphia Ball Park while the rebuilt structure from 1895 was National League Park.

-The opening day game program in 1887 called it "Philadelphia Ball Park".
-Photographs during its later years show a sign on the ballpark's exterior reading "National League Park".
-The Phillies referred to it as "National League Park" in newspaper advertisements through the final game day, June 30, 1938.
+The opening-day game program in 1887 called it Philadelphia Ball Park.
+Photographs during its later years show a sign on the ballpark's exterior reading National League Park.
+The Phillies referred to it as National League Park in newspaper advertisements through the final game day, June 30, 1938.

-"Huntingdon Street Grounds" was an early common name for the ballpark after the street running behind the first base line and intersecting Broad Street behind home plate where the ballpark's primary entrance was located.
+Huntingdon Street Grounds was an early common name for the ballpark after the street running behind the first base line and intersecting Broad Street behind home plate where the ballpark's primary entrance was located.

-The Philadelphia Inquirer coined the term "Baker Bowl" on July 11, 1923 after then Phillies owner William F. Baker.
+On July 11, 1923, The Philadelphia Inquirer coined the term Baker Bowl after then Phillies owner William F. Baker.
 Baker had purchased the club in 1913 and would own the club until his death in 1930.

-Built for baseball in the dead ball era, it came to be seen as inadequately cramped for the post-1920 live ball era.
+Built for the expectations of baseball in the dead ball era, it came to be seen as cramped and inadequate during the post-1920 live ball era.
 The ballpark was written about as "The Cigar Box" and "The Band Box", referring to the diminutive size of the outfield.
-After the close of the Baker Bowl, the terms "cigar box" and "bandbox" were subsequently applied to any "intimate" ballpark (like Boston's Fenway Park or Brooklyn's Ebbets Field) whose configurations were conducive to players hitting home runs.
+After the close of the Baker Bowl, the terms "cigar box" and "bandbox" were subsequently applied to any "intimate" ballpark (like Boston's Fenway Park or Brooklyn's Ebbets Field) whose configurations were conducive to players hitting extra base hits and home runs.

 The ballpark would also be referred to as "The Hump" in reference to the hill in center field covering the partially submerged railroad tunnel in the street beyond right field that extended through into center field.
 Outfielders would occasionally feel the rumblings of the trains passing underneath them.